 The Motley Fool is all about encouraging you to take control of your own money and make better financial decisions.

-The index tracking fund or index tracking ETF is your haystack.
-If you’re Fools like us, you’ll now want to find some great individual shares to add to your stack.
+Then again, some managed funds do consistently outperform.
+And for some people, who don’t want to put in the time and effort of stock picking, those funds might be best.
+Or, if you’re Fools like us, you’ll now want to find some great individual shares to add to your stack.
 As well as potentially helping you beat the returns of the index, the holy grail of investing, it’s also fun.

 Remember our Foolish motto?

 Educate, Amuse, and Enrich.